Deytron/blog/_pages/Other/General/windirstats.md

 <img src="https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/qdirstat-logo.png" style="width:100px;"/>

 This one is only if you don't want to install your DE's disk analyzer.
-QDirStat is based on KDirStat and removes all the previsous dependencies, as well as update it to Qt5.
+QDirStat is based on KDirStat and removes all the previous dependencies, as well as update it to Qt5.
 The UI is 99% the same as WizTree, so if you are too used to WizTree and don't want to change,

 Key points: